johnjore/Kala/README.md

 ![ScreenShot](https://github.com/johnjore/Kala/blob/master/Screenshots/Sitemap%2C%205x3.png)

 # History
-A non-official Android client went commercial with a rather hefty price tag.
+A non-official Android client went commercial with a rather large price tag.
-GUI used here is inspired by that client, but distributed for free.
+GUI used here is inspired by that client, but distributed for free

 # Roadmap
-* REST API (Receive updates and send commands)
-* Additional "widgets" like Map
+* Add "widgets"
-* Screensaver
 * Update the non-Android clients with the same functionality as the Android version

 # Libraries / references